One of your first tasks as a new contractor is to choose and open a business bank account.

 - Details of your personal current account (sort code/account number)

-- Your limited company details (you’ll need to have formed a company before setting up your account) – including your company’s registered number and registered address.
+- Your limited company details — including registered number and address

 - Photo ID (passport, driving licence, etc.)

-- Company paperwork, such as your certificate of incorporation, a letter from your accountant, an HMRC letter, etc. Check with the bank you’re applying to for their ID requirements.
+- Company paperwork, such as a certificate of incorporation, an accountant’s letter, an HMRC letter, etc. Check with your bank for specific ID requirements

-If you apply for a high street bank account, you may be invited for a ‘meeting’ with a business banker.
+If applying for a high street bank account, you may be invited for a ‘meeting’ with a business banker.

-This is a formality, but don’t be surprised when asked how you plan to run your business and your future funding requirements.
+This is usually a formality, but be prepared to explain how you plan to run your business and future funding needs.

 Is your business account protected?

-The Financial Services Compensation Scheme (FSCS) was set up to cover business deposits, just as it does personal assets.
+The Financial Services Compensation Scheme (FSCS) covers business deposits, just as it does personal assets.

-The FSCS protects up to £85,000 per account if a bank fails.
+The FSCS protects up to £85,000 per account in the event of a bank’s failure.

-As a limited company is a separate legal entity from its shareholders, you receive the same level of protection for both your personal and your business accounts if you use the same bank for both accounts.
+Because a limited company is a separate legal entity, you receive the same protection for both personal and business accounts if held at the same bank.

-Importantly, if you’re a sole trader, you are not a separate legal entity to your business.
-This means the £85,000 limit does not apply to any accounts you hold at the same financial institution.
+However, if you’re a sole trader, you are not a separate legal entity, so the £85,000 limit applies to all accounts held at the same institution combined.